ArvindKrishnan1/generative-ai-text-summarization/README.md

 ## generative-ai-text-summarization

-# The goal of this model is to classify text documents into predetemined categories and summarize them based off of the AG News dataset.
+# The objective of this model is to categorize text documents based on the titles into predefined categories using the AG News dataset.
+Following classification, a summarization process will be employed to condense the descriptions corresponding to each title within newly identified categories.